geosolutions-it/crop-information-portal/doc/en/admin/crop_agro/index.rst

 Now, you have to fill the form with the new name,

-copy from one of the present one:
+for this exercise you can copy a style from the existing ones. :

 .. figure:: img/styles_copy.png